Applications for full-time and part-time undergraduate courses in 2023 to 2024 are now open!

 If you’re a non-UK and non-EU national, you'll need to send us your original passport or Home Office biometric residence permit card.

-You’ll also need to provide us with proof of your lawful residency status in the UK for the full 3 years prior to the start of your course.
+You’ll also need to send us proof of your lawful residency status in the UK for the full 3 years prior to the start of your course.
 Your biometric residence permit card or proof of your visa stamped in your passport are both acceptable forms of evidence to prove your status.
 We’ll return your original documents using a secure method of post.

 It’s important to apply early and send us your evidence as soon as possible.
 We’ll return your evidence as soon as we’ve checked it so you don’t need to worry about being without your original documents for long.